-However, before you get all impulsive, stop and think how that refund might be able to help you get to the next level in life.
-In fact, smart use of your tax refund check may draw you closer to your lifetime financial goals.
+But before you get too impulsive, you may also want to think about how that refund might be able to help you get to the next level in life.
+In fact, smart use of your tax refund check may draw you closer to your short- and long-term financial goals.

 How are you fixed for life’s unexpected emergencies?
 If you were to lose your job, would you have about three-to-six months of living expenses at the ready?
-How about a car or home repair, or dental surgery?
+How about a car or home repair?
 Taking that tax refund and stashing it away for emergencies may save you in a pinch.
 Your future self may thank you.

 Additionally some states and 529 savings plans enable you to deduct your contributions from your state income taxes, so these contributions could save you tax dollars in the future.

-You could use your tax refund to make yourself more marketable to future employers.
-Consider additional or new career training, attending conferences, joining professional organizations, earning an MBA, or pursuing networking events.
+When you get your tax refund, you could use it to make yourself more marketable to future employers.
+That could mean investing in additional or new career training, attending conferences, joining professional organizations, earning an MBA, or pursuing networking events.

 This could all work toward creating a new you, and possibly a bigger paycheck with bigger tax refunds in the future.

 Does your company offer to match your retirement savings in your 401(k)?
-If so, you could take advantage of this easy money by increasing your contributions with your tax refund.
+If so, you could take advantage of this “free money” by increasing your contributions with your tax refund.
 Doing this can maximize the benefit your employer offers.

-You could also use your tax refund toward offering up a healthy down payment on a new home.
-Offering a larger down payment may reduce your mortgage, which means you’ll pay less in interest.
+You could also use your tax refund to help fund or boost a down payment on a new home.
+Offering a larger down payment will reduce your mortgage, which means you’ll pay less in interest.
 That can translate into lower monthly payments and paying less for the home overall.